illinois-cs418/illinois-cs418.github.io/_assignments/mp3.md

 #### Generating an Updated View

-Once you have a new `camOrientation` and `camPosition` you can generate a View matric for the current frame.
+Once you have a new `camOrientation` and `camPosition` you can generate a View matrix for the current frame.

 You should use `glMatrix.mat4.lookAt(out, eye, center, up)` .
 Use `camPosition` for the `eye` parameter and generate correct values for `center` and `up` .
 To compute `up`, you should transform your initial **up** vector, usually $$(0,1,0)$$,by `camOrientation`.
 To compute `center`, the point in space at which you are looking, you should transform `camIntialDir` by `camOrientation` to generate the current view direction.
 You can than compute `center` as the sum of `camPosition` and the current view direction.

+#### Transforming the Light Position

+In MP2, a point light was defined at the constant position `lightPosition` in view coordinates.
+For this MP, you should **define the light position in world coordinates**.
+Each frame you should transform this position by the view transformation so that the light position used by the shader program will be in view coordinates.
+Note that if you do not transform the light position each frame, the light will appear to move with the viewer which appears unnatural.

 ### A Documented User Interface